snitko/straight-server/README.md

 depending on what approach to storing gateways you use).
 After this time has passed, straight-server stops checking whether new transactions appear on the order's bitcoin address and also changes order's status to 5 (expired).

+**Get last keychain id**
+You can get last keychain id for gateway with the following request:

+    GET /gateway/1/last_keychain_id

+The request above return something like:

+    {"gateway_id": 1, "last_keychain_id": "11"}

 Implications of restarting the server
 -------------------------------------